Passeriformes / Hirundinidae / Ptyonoprogne

 Distribution & Habitat

-Breeds from Iberia and northwestern Africa through southern Europe, the Persian Gulf and Himalayas to southwestern and northeastern China.
-Northern populations are migratory, with European birds wintering in north Africa, Senegal, Ethiopia, and the Nile Valley, and Asian breeders going to southern China, the Indian subcontinent, and Middle East.
-Some European birds remain north of the Mediterranean, moving to lower ground after breeding.
-A rare vagrant north of breeding areas with only 12 UK records and first Swedish record in 1996.
-Breeds at altitudes of 2,000-2,700 m, up to 5,000 m in Central Asia, on dry, warm, sheltered cliffs and gorges.
+Breeds in mountains from Iberia and northwestern Africa through southern Europe, the Persian Gulf, and the Himalayas to southwestern and northeastern China.
+Breeding altitude typically 2,000–2,700 m (6,600–8,900 ft), up to 5,000 m (16,000 ft) in Central Asia.
+Northern populations are migratory: European birds winter in North Africa, Senegal, Ethiopia, and the Nile Valley; Asian breeders winter in southern China, the Indian subcontinent, and the Middle East.
+Some European birds remain north of the Mediterranean, moving to lower ground.
+Rare vagrant to the UK, Sweden, and The Gambia.

 Behavior & Ecology